sendgrid/nodejs-http-client/README.md

 <a name="usage"></a>
 # Usage

-Following is an example using SendGrid.
+The following is an example of using SendGrid.
 You can get your free account [here](https://sendgrid.com/free?source=nodejs-http-client).

 First, update your environment with your [SENDGRID_API_KEY](https://app.sendgrid.com/settings/api_keys).